davidbjourno/making-interactive-graphics/README.md

     └── registerServiceWorker.js
 ```

-Let's take a quick spin through the main files in the project.
-We've already seen `public/index.html`; it's a standard HTML page with the familiar `<head>` and `<body>` elements.
-The interesting part, for our purposes, is line 29:
+Let's take a quick spin through the main files in the project. `public/index.html` is a standard HTML page with the familiar `<head>` and `<body>` elements.
+The interesting part of it, for our purposes, is line 29:

 ```html
 <div id="root"></div>